-Additionally, your viral load should be measured when you are first diagnosed with HIV, then regularly thereafter (at least once per year, but generally two to four times per year).
+Additionally, your viral load should be measured when you’re first diagnosed with HIV, then regularly thereafter (at least once per year, but generally two to four times per year).
 Make sure you alert your doctor of any symptoms you experience.
 If you do start to experience symptoms, your viral load should be measured more frequently than usual.

 Good nutrition is important to everyone, regardless of HIV status.
 But people living with HIV, in particular, can benefit from the role nutrition plays in keeping the immune system healthy and maintaining a healthy weight.
 In fact, 38 percent of myHIVteam members surveyed reported that maintaining a regular weight is part of their usual self-care routine.

 Being diagnosed with HIV does not necessarily mean you have to make immediate or drastic changes to your diet.
 It may, however, mean you need to be more watchful of what you eat.

-A balanced diet includes many whole, fresh foods.
+A balanced diet includes many whole, fresh foods, including the following:

-While 51 percent of myHIVteam members surveyed reported they can easily access healthy foods, 20 percent said their access to healthy foods had been impacted by the COVID-19 pandemic.
+Although 51 percent of myHIVteam members surveyed reported they can easily access healthy foods, 20 percent said their access to healthy foods had been affected by the COVID-19 pandemic.

 If you aren’t sure about the right foods to support a healthy lifestyle, ask your doctor or a nutritional specialist for recommendations.
-It’s important to consult a health care professional before starting a new diet plan to ensure that what you are adding or taking away will benefit you specifically.
+It’s important to consult a health care professional before starting a new diet plan to ensure that what you’re adding or taking away will benefit you specifically.

-Exercise has a wide variety of physical and mental health benefits.
+Exercise has many physical and mental health benefits.
 It can boost your mood, reduce stress, sharpen focus, and improve sleep quality.
 Because of this, getting regular exercise is an important part of HIV self-care.
 Many myHIVteam members agree — 41 percent of those surveyed reported regular exercise as one of their self-care strategies.

-Generally, people with HIV do not require any special types of exercise.
-However, certain physical activities, such as resistance training, can help prevent the loss of muscle mass and strength which occurs in some people living with HIV.
+Generally, people with HIV don’t require any special types of exercise.
+However, certain physical activities, such as resistance training, can help prevent the loss of muscle mass and strength, which occurs in some people living with HIV.